Top Content Analysis Tools

 - Keyword recommendations is not that personalized

-Putting all together, MarketMuse is a content analysis tool that can make your content much better.
+Putting all together, MarketMuse is a content analytics tools that can make your content much better.
 However, to take full advantage of this instrument, you need to get used to its sloppy interface.

 The key upsides of the tools are the following: